In this Article

 “Healthcare includes more than doctors and nurses, surgeons and the clinical care of patients,” says Rick Gundling, FHFMA, CMA, senior vice president of healthcare financial practices at the Health Financial Management Association (HFMA).
 “It’s also about the administrative infrastructure and consumer experience support of the healthcare system—the business side of healthcare.”

 Many of these managers have undergraduate or graduate degrees; others have extensive on-the-job experience and certifications in key areas.
 “The demand for qualified and well-trained medical and health services managers in today’s healthcare marketplace is astronomical,” says Coley Bennett, CMM, chairwoman of the National Advisory Board of the Professional Association of Health Care Office Management (PAHCOM) and practice manager at A Plus Medical, P.C., a medical practice providing comprehensive care for adults in Takoma Park, Maryland.

 “Astronomical” is not an overstatement.
-The U.S. Bureau of Labor Statistics (BLS) projects job growth for this occupation to be a whopping 28 percent through 2031, much faster than the national average of 5 percent for all occupations—creating attractive opportunities for career changers who have transferable skills but no prior healthcare experience.
+The U.S. Bureau of Labor Statistics (BLS) projects job growth for this occupation to be a whopping 28.3% through 2031, much faster than the national average of 5% for all occupations—creating attractive opportunities for career changers who have transferable skills but no prior healthcare experience.

 An Inside Look at Medical and Health Services Management

 What Do Medical and Health Services Managers Do?

 Medical and health services managers provide administrative leadership and oversight for the healthcare business, hospital, department, medical practice, or facility in which they work.
 They run the business side of healthcare so that medical professionals can focus on what they do best: taking care of patients.

 Responsibilities might include some or all of the following: